ota-meshi/eslint-plugin-css/README.md

 ### Development Tools

 - `npm test` runs tests and measures coverage.
-- `npm run update` runs in order to update readme and recommended configuration.
+- `npm run update` runs in order to update readme and configurations.
 - `npm run new [new rule name]` runs to create the files needed for the new rule.
 - `npm run docs:watch` starts the website locally.